Feds to investigate nursing home abuse of antipsychotics - The Boston Globe

 Advertisement

 Some facilities may be dodging increased scrutiny around gratuitous use of antipsychotic medications by coding residents as having schizophrenia, even when they do not show signs of the extremely rare disorder, a government report last year found.
-Less than 1% of the population is believed to have schizophrenia, which is marked by delusions, hallucinations and disordered thinking.
+Less than 1 percent of the population is believed to have schizophrenia, which is marked by delusions, hallucinations, and disordered thinking.

 In 2012, the federal government began tracking when nursing homes use antipsychotics on residents — doing so can impact the facility’s quality rating in a public database — but only for those who have not been diagnosed with schizophrenia.

-Antipsychotics for those nursing home residents has dropped to under 20% in recent years, according to federal data.
+Antipsychotics for those nursing home residents has dropped to under 20 percent in recent years, according to federal data.

-A November report from the HHS Office of the Inspector General, however, revealed that the number of residents reported as having schizophrenia without a corresponding diagnosis skyrocketed between 2015 and 2019, with 99 nursing homes in the country reporting that 20% or more of their residents have the disorder.
+A November report from the HHS Office of the Inspector General, however, revealed that the number of residents reported as having schizophrenia without a corresponding diagnosis skyrocketed between 2015 and 2019, with 99 nursing homes in the country reporting that 20 percent or more of their residents have the disorder.

 “The number of unsupported schizophrenia diagnoses increased and in 2019 was concentrated in relatively few nursing homes,” the report concluded.